mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-html-format-html.markdown

   [HTML](/hypertext-markup-language-html.html)
 * [Angular](/angular.html) and [JavaScript](/javascript.html)

-You should also view the [extensive all topics page](/table-of-contents.html) for additional resources.
+You can also view the [complete all topics page](/table-of-contents.html) for even more resources.

 ## Example 1 from django-angular